Malek-son19/cyber-security-problem-/README.md

 - **Skill Development:** Empower individuals to develop relevant cybersecurity skills through accessible information and peer support.
 - **Branding and Visibility:** Help beginners establish a professional presence to attract potential employers.

-## Solutions
+## Solution

-1. **Informative Website:** Develop a website that provides essential information, guides, and career paths for aspiring cybersecurity professionals.
+ **Informative Website:** Develop a website that provides essential information, guides, and career paths for aspiring
-2. **Blog Series:** Write a series of blog posts that address common challenges in cybersecurity and provide actionable advice for overcoming them.
-3. **Online Community:** Build a community where beginners can connect, ask questions, share experiences, and receive informal mentorship.

 ## Target Audience

 - **Cybersecurity Beginners:** Individuals trying to break into the industry who need guidance, resources, and support.